By M. Najjar — Written on Jun 08, 2020

 At the Vanderbilt University Medical Center in Nashville, Thrasher consulted with doctors regarding the melanoma on her face.
 During the surgery, doctors removed a dime-sized portion of skin out of her nose.

-In order to correct the hole, they removed skin off of her chest, which left a six-inch long scar.
+In order to correct the hole, they removed skin off her chest, leaving a six-inch long scar.

 Here is what Thrasher had looked like before her surgery: